Cross-country flying: Canada

 In many cases, however, there are conflicts of opinion as to the definition; if, for example, a pilot flew from Langley Airport (CYNJ) to Abbotsford Airport (CYXX), the distance would be only 12 NM.
 In this instance, calling the flight "cross-country" seems not to fit within the requirement to use "navigational ability" since the two airports are within sight of one another even from very low altitudes.

-Europe

 European Union (EU) countries

+General Definition

-The Official Journal of the European Union for European Aviation Safety Agency (EASA) members provides a definition of cross-country flight as "a flight between a point of departure and a point of arrival following a pre-planned route, using standard navigation procedures."
+In the context of aviation regulations, such as EASA or FAA, a cross-country flight often has specific definitions and conditions depending on the purpose.
+In Commission Regulation (EU) No 1178/2011, cross-country flight is defined as "a flight between a point of departure and a point of arrival following a pre-planned route, using standard navigation procedures".
+It is mentioned in the context of requirements for pilot training, licensing, and certification.
+Specifically, it is included as part of the criteria for obtaining various licenses, such as the Private Pilot License (PPL), Commercial Pilot License (CPL), and Instrument Rating (IR).

+Regulatory Requirements (e.g., for pilot training)

+For obtaining a private pilot license (PPL), commercial pilot license (CPL), or instrument rating (IR), cross-country flight requirements often include minimum distances, flight time, and landings at designated points.
+Cross-country flying emphasizes navigation skills, including map reading, chart plotting, GPS usage, and handling en-route airspace transitions.